Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Method of artificial barriers

-The following lemma quantifies the error between $f$ and $f_{N}$ and $g$ and $g_{N}$, respectively, which will be used for the comparison of $X$ and $X_{N}$ in Proposition~\ref{prop:ModSDELpConv} below. \begin{lemma} If Assumption~\ref{ass:Lip} is satisfied, then there exist constants $C(L_{f},a,b)$ and $C(L_{g},a,b)$ such that
+The following lemma quantifies the error introduced by replacing $f$ and $g$ with $f_{N}$ and $g_{N}$, respectively, which will be used for the comparison between $X$ and $X_{N}$ in Proposition~\ref{prop:ModSDELpConv} below. \begin{lemma} If Assumption~\ref{ass:Lip} is satisfied, then there exist constants $C(L_{f},a,b)$ and $C(L_{g},a,b)$ such that

-for all $x \in D$ and for every $N \in \mathbb{N}$.
-If $b=\infty$, then the constants are independent of $a$ and $b$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:fNgNdiff}] We prove the estimate for $f$ and $f_{N}$ in the case $|b|<\infty$, the other cases are proved in the same way.
+for every $N \in \mathbb{N}$.
+If $b=\infty$, then the constants are independent of $a$, $b$, and $x$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:fNgNdiff}] We prove the estimate for $f$ and $f_{N}$ in the case $|b|<\infty$, the other cases are proved in the same way.
 By definition of $f_{N}$, we have that

 Moreover, by definition of $\Psi_{N}$ in~\eqref{eq:psiDef} we have that

 and inserting this into the estimate for $|f(x) - f_{N}(x)|$ above gives the desired result.
 Note that the estimate~\eqref{eq:psiEst} reduces to